 Adobe Compare and the Translation of open enrollment documents

 So many end clients do version control in their design files and not outside of the design file in a Word file.
 In addition to text changes, there may be imagery and layout changes on a table with different $ amounts.
 Who is responsible for highlighting these changes?
 Our client, a global HR consultancy, relies on the value of our project management to decide on the strategy to tackle this kind of project.

 If done right, translation costs should be reduced as well as typesetting costs.
 We start with identification of the main guide and then run Compares in Adobe Pro to find the changes between them.
-We then mark up pdfs with pdf notes, and instruct our DTP team on where to make the revisions.
+We also use Draftable online which can be more reliable than Adobe Compare these days.
+We then mark up PDFs with notes and instruct our DTP team on where to make the revisions.
 This may include sending along the source English design file so they can lift dollar amounts from a table, see an image size, etc. It also helps that our DTP team is very experienced with these kind of projects and mark ups.
 Someone who is not may be overwhelmed.
 However, we organize it well, have clear and consistent instruction on what to revise and then go through our rounds of proof which is such an important part of this process with the translation of open enrollment documents.

 Should the client be responsible for the revisions between guides or trust that the translation company has found all the differences?
 Our process is that after running the Compare documents in Adobe Pro, we offer those Compares to the client to confirm the scope of the project.
 We are then responsible for marking up those compares.
 Consider your translation partner as a partner in your success.
 If they are not focused on your success, you are missing out on what could be…